BeWe11/rasa_composite_entities/README.md

 Longer patterns always take precedence over shorter patterns.
 If a shorter pattern matches entities that would also be matched by a longer pattern, the shorter pattern is ignored.

-Patterns are regex expressions!
+Patterns are regular expressions!
 You can use patterns like
 ```
 "composite_entities": [
   {